-- Thresholds should not be used in equipment room doorways. - Do not swing doors into corridors or tug drives.
-Recess the doors into alcoves.
-If necessary to swing doors into traffic lanes, provide protection for full swing of door so that passing traffic will not strike the door or personnel. - Design hinged doors and show on the drawings with ~180° swing unless the swing is blocked by a wall or equipment.
-This applies to personnel doors as well as cabinetry. - Provide hardware compatible with ~180° door swing. - For roll-up and personnel doors, BEST/Stanley sole source compliance is required for locks and locksets utilizing the Airport approved keyways.
+- Access Hatches shall be positioned for maintenance access and shall be 24"x 24" minimum.
+Overhead access panels shall not exceed 20 pounds and be operable by one person. - For roll-up and personnel doors, BEST/Stanley sole source compliance is required for locks and locksets utilizing the Airport approved keyways.
 Cores shall be figure 8, 7 pin.
-All cabinet locks must accept the BEST 7 pin SFIC core (Small Format and Interchangeable Core).

-• New keyed devices shall match existing POS AVM key systems (e.g. controls, equipment panels, access doors); no new keys shall be allowed unless specifically requested and approved by the Port AVM Lock Shop Manager.
+All cabinet locks must accept the BEST 7 pin SFIC core (Small Format and Interchangeable Core). - New keyed devices shall match existing POS AVM key systems (e.g. controls, equipment panels, access doors); no new keys shall be allowed unless specifically requested and approved by the Port AVM Lock Shop Manager.
 Current device key list: